Sustainability by Decarbonizing hard-to-evade sectors

 To solve the carbon problem, we have large technology players who will come and support but we also need the startup ecosystem.
 Ultratech Cement did one MoU with Prespl, a supplier of biomass and agro waste.
 Similarly, they had signed up for one technology startup company from Finland.
 In cement manufacturing, we need high heat from poles and pet coal as fuel.
 This Finland-based startup gave a technology option that will help in reaching higher temperatures by using electricity and that will eliminate the use of other substances that were required to reach that heating level.

 Similarly, Tata Steel has done a lot of collaborations with startups to introduce the aspects of sustainability in their manufacturing process.
-Aditya Birla Group they have an innovation team trying to just scan through the startup ecosystem and search for a potential startup product or service that they can introduce in their company.
+Aditya Birla Group they have an innovation trying to just scan through the startup ecosystem and search for a potential startup product or service that they can introduce in their company.
 Another example is a company called Shell.
 As an oil and gas company, they run the process where they go through the entire global landscape of startups which can help in their decarbonization process.
 This program is also running for their customers.
 In terms of partnerships, initially, the startups could only do a proof of concept or a pilot project.
 There will be an investment that will be required from a startup side in terms of proving that technology works for these companies.

 Partnerships Between Corporate and Academia